 Company Trading Multiples vs. Comparable Transaction Analysis vs. DCF.

-There are a number of approaches to valuing a business.
 There are market based approaches such as public company trading multiples and comparable transaction analyses and cashflow and earnings based methodologies such as the Discounted Cashflow (DCF) analysis.
-In this post we will review market based approaches.
+In this post we review both market based approaches and company forecast analysis.

 Comparable Transaction Analysis

 Let’s start with the easier one to explain; comparable company transaction analysis.
 This is similar to when your real estate agent shows you what houses sold for in your neighborhood.
 You compare your neighbor’s house in terms of the number of bed and bathrooms, lot size, etc. and then you figure, well, if that one sold for $500K then, since mine is better, mine must be worth about $600K.

 The logic is the same for companies however it is very rare that you find: (i) a truly comparable company transaction, (ii) that was completed very recently (or else different economic conditions will have to be considered), and (iii) where there is full information available on consideration components (i.e. cash, earn-out, amount of debt assumed, working capital adjustments, deal exceptions, etc.).